 Increase your mind

 Kelly and Zach Weinersmith, a couple at work and in life explored the possibilities for mental advancement in the book.
 "Soonish - Ten emerging technologies that will improve and / or ruin everything".
-They agree that brain-boosting implants will become like cosmetic surgery, with people willing to spend a lot of money to get smarter and stay on track.
+The two agree that implants capable of increasing intellectual abilities will become like cosmetic surgery, with people willing to spend a lot to get smarter and stay on the piece.

 Yes, because according to early research, implants can also be manipulated to get more out of our brain, just like the amphetamines abused by someone today (I think of Adderall): according to the Weinersmith, even one important academic out of four uses it.

 As the brain-computer interface becomes more accessible it will bring about changes in many aspects of our lives.
 It will make us smarter, more focused and creative, and it will increase our ability to remember things.
 This is to stick to simple things.

 Plants of the kind (like the one feared by Neuralink) can theoretically allow us to share our thoughts and communications between us even without opening our mouths, like ants working together, in a sort of connection between cerevelli.

 In laboratory tests on mice, researchers still cannot understand if such communications really take place, but in tests the guinea pigs seem to work better and more homogeneously with each other.

 At some point in the future it will be possible to literally put together more minds, even for recreational or work reasons.
 Sounds like the scary version of a group project.Zach Weinersmith